 Housing is generally less expensive in Tampa than it is in Miami, and property values are on the rise in both cities.
 Many people planning a Florida retirement look for homes in 55+ communities, where there are low-maintenance models and lots of amenities and activities.

 Tampa homes for sale are found in gated single-family communities in popular suburbs like Sun City Center and New Port Richey.
-Buyers can consider new-construction communities such as Del Webb Bexley or well-established neighborhoods like King’s Point, where there are 5,277 homes.
+Buyers can also consider new-construction communities such as Del Webb Bexley or well-established neighborhoods like Kings Point, where there are more than 5,000 homes.

 The Best Cuban Sandwich